-The following list of system tables gives the names of associated files and identifies system table contents.
+The following list of system tables gives the names of associated files and identifies system table contents, including whether a dictionary file uses V1 or V2 metadata naming.

 Note: Some data in the system tables cannot be displayed.
 User passwords, for example, are displayed in their encrypted form.